TJ2001/meal-tracker-angular/README.md

 ## Support and contact details

-If you run into any issues or have questions, ideas, or concerns, please feel free to contact me on GitHub.
+Please feel free to contact TJ2001 via Github.

 ## Technologies Used